-#UMNMCH student Mary Kate Leloux (she/her) (MPH 2024) wrote this reflection on how her deployment with the Minnesota Department of Health PRAMS Project and passion for communities has developed her interest in representative public health data.
+#UMNMCH student Mary Kate Leloux (MPH 2024) wrote this reflection on how her deployment with the Minnesota Department of Health PRAMS Project and passion for communities has developed her interest in representative public health data.

 PRAMS: A Story of Data to Action

 I completed a year-long deployment with the Pregnancy Risk Assessment Monitoring Systems (PRAMS) program at the Minnesota Department of Health (MDH).
-Minnesota PRAMS conducts a population-based survey that is led by the Centers for Disease Control & Prevention (CDC).
+Minnesota PRAMS conducts a population-based survey that is led by the Centers for Disease Control and Prevention (CDC).
 Minnesota is one of fifty jurisdictions that participate in the CDC’s PRAMS surveillance project to gather data on maternal experiences before, during, and after pregnancy.
 The goal of this project since its launch by the CDC in 1987 was to reduce infant mortality and the incidence of low birth weight.
 Although this remains a part of PRAMS efforts, its goals extend to other maternal and child health indicators, such as breastfeeding and unintended pregnancy.
 PRAMS also provides surveillance tracking for national objectives including Healthy People 2030.
 Additionally, PRAMS data is put into action to inform programmatic efforts, policy and legislation, and the Title V MCH Block Grant.

-Engaging Equity in Data
+Engaging Health in Data

 My role working for the Minnesota PRAMS project primarily focused on data collection and data entry.
 I learned about the importance of good data collection as a solid foundation for public health research, programs, and policy.
 Timeliness, accuracy, and completeness are important for data collection, and become more challenging as sample size increases.
 Being in a behind-the-scenes position at the state level of public health gave me an appreciation for good data on health indicators for all populations available to both researchers and the public.
 PRAMS data has been referenced in many of my MCH courses, where I am able to draw on my personal experience with the team to provide an inside perspective on the strengths and limitations of the data.